Emilsone/Emilsone/README.md

 ## Profile

 <span style="font-family: 'Lucida Console';">I'm Ezekiel Lawson, a Frontend Developer and Technical Writer with over 2+ years of experience.
 I use HTML, CSS, JavaScript, and VueJs to create functional websites and pixel-perfect designs.
-Additionally, I create articles to enhance the visibility of a company’s software products and tools.
-I excel in creating tutorials, how-to guides, and marketing content within the realm of frontend development.
-I have collaborated with several blogs to create content with track records listed in my experience. </span>
+I create content that boosts the visibility of software products and tools, including tutorials, how-to guides, and marketing articles focused on frontend development.
+I've also collaborated with several blogs, with a proven track record detailed in my experience. </span>

 <br>